soroushkavousi/fireplace-api/README.md

 **11. Error Handling**

+- The error json has a code, a type, a field, and a message
-- Returning error is a JSON of error code and error client message
+- Error code is unique to a pair of error type and error field
+- Error types are ALREADY_EXISTS, INVALID_FORMAT, AUTHENTICATION_FAILED, and etc
+- Error field refers to the item that caused the error
-- Error client messages are in the database, which can be found by error name (Enum), not error code, because of readability and flexibility
+- Error client messages are stored in the database
 - Error codes can be changed freely in the database without changing the production codes
-- Exception middleware catches ApiException, which contains the error name and the error server message
+- Exception middleware catches ApiException, and the other Exceptions occured in the code
-- Server Message is for logging, and Client Message is for users
+- Server Message is for the logging, and Client Message is for the users

 **12. Has logging system**